Definition: calcium is present in 3 different forms in the plasma: ionized, bound and complex.

 Calcium can be used as a diagnostic test if a person has symptoms that suggest:

 - Neurological disorders.

-Large fluctuations in ionized calcium can cause the heart to slow down or pump too fast, it can cause the muscles to go into spasm, and can cause confusion or even coma.
+Large fluctuations in ionized calcium can cause the heart to slow down or pump too fast; it can cause the muscles to go into spasm and cause confusion or even coma.